boarfish55/potatofs/README.md

 * Need to doublecheck all the usage and conversions for ino_t (uint64_t) and off_t (int64_t), blkcnt_t (int64_t).
 * Some format strings have the wrong conversion for tv_nsec, should be "l".
-* xlog needs to cleanup in how calls are made and also how we have to clear the error in many places.
-Also we should add a descriptive text to the contextual errors instead of just printing the index.
-Also, instead of doing xerrz() all over the place, simply do it directly inside function args since it returns the struct it just cleared.
-This way we ensure users already clear it.
 * Refactor de fuse ops handling as a queue so we can implement nice things like interrupting in flight operations, or journaling/soft updates.